harness/developer-hub/docs/platform/delegates/manage-delegates/delegate-metrics.md

 #### CPU/Memory

 Configuring HPA based on CPU/Memory can be a bit complex for some use cases.
-However, given the calculations already conducted, we believe 70-80% usage is the most effective HPA indicator.
+However, if the calculations are possible, we believe 70-80% usage is the most effective HPA indicator.
+Ideally this percentage should be slightly lower than `DELEGATE_CPU_THRESHOLD`, so that HPA is triggered before delegate starts rejecting tasks to avoid task execution failures or slowdown.

 #### io_harness_custom_metric_task_execution_time